vishnu-ot/React-Store/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npx json-server --watch src/data.json --port 4000`
+    Data is stored in this server . so please execute this line after npm start command

 ### `npm test`